 Once you try the combination of jasmine rice wok-fried with meat, egg, vegetables, green onions, garlic and fish sauce, you’ll be hooked

-Another traditional Thai desert goes by the name of kao niew ma muang.
+Another traditional Thai dessert goes by the name of kao niew ma muang.
 Sticky rice, fresh mango slices and coconut cream combine to create a wonderfully soft texture and mild, sweet taste.

 In English, the dish is known as mango sticky rice and it is a favoured dessert among locals and travellers alike.
 It is particularly popular during peak mango season – April and May – but street stalls serve it up all year long.